 Cadwalader Park is the oldest park in state capitol Trenton, NJ.
 Vermont Timber Works built a pavilion timber frame for the park.
 Timber frames are well suited for park structures, because timber framing is a building method with a long history that makes use of a natural material – wood – to create an enduring product.

 All of our frames are handcrafted to meet exact project requirements, and we enjoy working with our clients to make sure the details – from design to finish – are just right.

-EXPLORE THE PAVILION
+EXPLORE THE ROUGH PAVILION

 The completed frame shows off decisions that were made early in the process, like which species of wood to use and how to join the timber.
 This pavilion was constructed using planed and chamfered douglas fir timbers and 1” birch pegs.
 The trusses are traditionally joined and reinforced with steel plates.